2002 NBA draft

 The 2002 NBA draft was held on June 26, 2002, at The Theater at Madison Square Garden.
 In this draft, National Basketball Association (NBA) teams took turns selecting 57 amateur college basketball players and other first-time eligible players, such as players from non-North American leagues.
-This was the last draft that was broadcast on TNT, as ESPN secured rights to air the 2003 draft.
+This was the last draft that was broadcast on TNT, as ESPN obtained the rights for the 2003 draft via its incoming deal (which it retains to this day).
 The NBA announced that about 42 college and high school players, and five international players, had filed as early-entry candidates for the draft.
 The Chicago Bulls and the Golden State Warriors each had a 22.5% chance of acquiring the first pick, but the Houston Rockets, with just an 8.9% probability, won the NBA draft lottery on May 19.
 The Bulls and Warriors were second and third, respectively.
-As punishment for salary-cap violations during the 2000–01 season, the Minnesota Timberwolves forfeited their first-round draft pick.
+As punishment for salary-cap violations during the 2001-02 season, the Minnesota Timberwolves forfeited their first-round draft pick.

 The 2002 draft set a record of 17 international selections, with six of them coming in the first round.

 Two months after the conclusion of his rookie season, number-two pick Jay Williams nearly lost his life in a motorcycle crash that shattered his pelvis, severed a main nerve in his leg and tore three ligaments in his left knee, including his ACL.
 Despite intense rehabilitation, Williams never played a game in the NBA again.
 When it became clear Williams could not return to the Bulls because of his injuries, the team waived him.
 The Bulls could have voided Williams' contract because it prohibited riding a motorcycle.
 However, the franchise bought out his contract for $3 million in 2004 instead of having him walk away with nothing.